How to Convert RTMP to HLS for Live Video Streaming in 2025

 Why Is HLS So Popular With Broadcasters?

-HLS requires little more than the ordinary web server to stream video data without compromising on video playback speed.
+HLS requires a bit more than the ordinary web server to stream video data without compromising the video playback speed.

 Is HLS Compatible With All Devices?

-Don’t worry; HLS’s streaming protocols are compatible with more than just Apple iOS devices.
-It is compatible with most internet-enabled devices.
+Yes, HLS’s streaming protocols are compatible with most internet-enabled devices, not just Apple iOS devices.

 Another Android-friendly solution is Microsoft Smooth Streaming.
 Although not natively supported by all Android devices, this streaming protocol is primarily used for the adaptive streaming of video content.